 For sure, Robert’s hemlock dilemma is not woolly adelgid that took down hundreds of stands of the indigenous beauties in years past.
 Woolly adelgid is a sucking insect.
 The egg sacs look like fuzzy white cotton on the underside of branches, which would have been noticeable before the client’s lower limbs became naked.

-Thankfully much of the adelgid dilemma has been eradicated with biological controls using predatory beetles that feed on them, which brings back a memory of my workaround.
+Thankfully much of the adelgid dilemma local to me has been eradicated with biological controls using predatory beetles that feed on them, which brings back a memory of my workaround.
 We bought a commercial grade power washer to knock the little suckers off our thirty-foot trees.
 Then I applied dormant oil using the same hefty machine.
 Maneuvering the hose felt like taming a dragon that kept knocking me to the ground.
 But our hemlocks lived.

 About Canadian Hemlock